 The first ever BioBlitz in Stanley Park was co-hosted by SPES and the South Coast Conservation Program in the summer of 2011.
 This biodiversity blitz involved local researchers, ecology experts, stewardship groups and the general public in a 24-hour science relay to identify as many living species as possible.

 This unique event offered an unparalleled opportunity for visitors to experience the wonder of nature through a scientific lens and added 143 species to the list of known species for the park.

-Our most recent BioBlitz was part of the Bioblitz Canada 150 in 2017.
+In 2017, SPES took part of the Bioblitz Canada 150.
 Here is the iNaturalist list of species that got identified: